-Menu Item Description Boot Mode Allows you to set the boot mode of the system.
+Boot Mode Allows you to set the boot mode of the system.

 CAUTION: Switching the boot mode may prevent the system from booting if the operating system is not installed in the same boot mode.

-By default, the Boot Mode option is set to BIOS .
+By default, the Boot Mode option is set to BIOS.

+NOTE: UEFI is not supported on this system.

 Boot Sequence Retry Allows you to enable or disable the boot sequence retry feature.
 If this field is enabled and the system fails to boot, the system reattempts the boot sequence after 30 seconds.
-By default, the Boot Sequence Retry option is set to Disabled .
+By default, the Boot Sequence Retry option is set to Disabled.

 BIOS Boot Settings Allows you to enable or disable BIOS Boot options.
-NOTE: This option is enabled only if the boot mode is BIOS.
-One-Time Boot Allows you to enable or disable a one-time boot from a selected device.